 This is a fun way to (potentially) win prizes, just for reading books you enjoy.
 First, read the book; then fill out a brief review and pop it into a prize box.
 Enter as many times as you like.
 Winners will be drawn in late August.

 Parents of children ages 4-grade 5 are invited to REGISTER their child/children for the C.H.
 Booth Library's Summer Reading Program.
 Parents/guardians must register themselves first, then add children to the family account.
-Logging and reporting begins on June 27th.
 Record all your reading online, but you must visit the library to redeem your rewards for reading.
+All reporting must be completed by August 18th.